SFTtech/openage/doc/nyan/api_reference/reference_effect.md

 Note that you cannot use this effect object directly and have to choose one of the specializations `FlatAttributeChangeDecrease` or `FlatAttributeChangeIncrease`.

 **type**
-The effect will be matched with a `Resistance.ContinuousResistance.FlatAttributeChange` object that stores the same `AttributeChangeType` object in its `type` member.
+The effect will be matched with a `resistance.continuous.flat_attribute_change.type` namespace object that stores the same `AttributeChangeType` object in its `type` member.
 Otherwise, the effect will not be applied.

-**min_change_rate (optional)**
+**min_change_rate**
 The applied change rate can never go lower than the specified rate.
-Does not have to be set.

-**max_change_rate (optional)**
+**max_change_rate**
 The applied change rate can never go higher than the specified rate.
-Does not have to be set.

 **change_rate**
 The gross per-second rate at which the attribute points of the resistor change.
-The net change rate (applied rate) is calculated by subtracting the effector's `change_rate` from the resistor's `block_rate`.
+The net change rate (applied rate) is calculated by subtracting the resistor's `block_rate` from the effector's `change_rate`.

 ```math
 applied\_rate = change\_rate - block\_rate
 ```

-The applied rate is further bound by the interval defined by `min_change_rate` and `max_change_rate`, if these members are set.
+The applied rate is further bound by the interval defined by `min_change_rate` and `max_change_rate` if these members are set.

 **ignore_protection**
 Ignores the `ProtectingAttribute`s in the set when changing the attributes of the target.